ttybitnik/diego/docs/user_guide.md

 # Diego User Guide

 > [!TIP]
-> Utilize the outline button in the top right corner for easy navigation through the headings.
+> Use the outline button in the top right corner for easy navigation through the headings.

 ## Commands